grabowsp/poplar_branch_indels/pbsv_pipeline_repeatibility.md

 ### Overview
 * use `pbmm2` to map `..subreads.bam` files to reference
   * had to merge the `subreads.bam` files to get this to work properly
+* NOTE: in future, need to adjust script so output is written to tmp \
+directory and transferred to target directory when done
 ### Example code
 ```
 source /home/raid2/LINUXOPT/miniconda2/bin/activate /home/grabowsky/.conda/envs/NGS_analysis